 Dental Amalgam Management

-- comply with the state's limit for clean waterways; and
+- Comply with the state’s limit for clean waterways;

 This rule established requirements for controlling the discharge and recycling of amalgam wastewater from dental practices.
 The purpose is to reduce mercury in wastewater by preventing its release from the source through proper handling and the use of filters and separators in dental practices.

-Copies are available at Central Records in the Municipal Building, 1777 Broadway, 2nd floor.
+The final rule is available for review online or by requesting a copy from Central Records in the Municipal Building, 1777 Broadway, 2nd Floor.